westbrookjack/westbrookjack/README.md

 - 💼 LinkedIn: [linkedin.com/in/jack-westbrook](https://www.linkedin.com/in/jack-westbrook/)
 - 🌐 Personal site: _Coming soon_

+---

-> “Q:What's round, purple, and doesn't drive to work?
-A: A non-abelian grape (it doesn't commute)”
+> “What's round, purple, and doesn't drive to work?
+> A: A non-abelian grape. _(It doesn’t commute.)_”